How to make a removable accent pillow cover that doesn’t require a zipper. It can be made using fabric yardage, a dishtowel or any type of fabric.

 I don’t use a lot of throw pillows around my house since they usually end up taking up valuable seating and end up on the floor when someone wants to sit down.
 I do however like pillows on the banquette in my kitchen.
 It has L-shaped seating with bed size pillows along the wall that act as a backrest.

-Recently on a stroll through Pottery Barn, I saw pretty pillow covers designed for 18″ square pillows.
-I really liked them, but not the price tag.
-Later in the week while I was strolling the aisles at Target I saw purple and white oak leaf dishtowels on clearance.
+A week later, while I was strolling the aisles at Target I saw a set of purple and white oak leaf dishtowels on clearance.
 I loved the color and knew immediately that they were going home with me to be made into a seasonal no-sew pillow for the banquette.

-What I like about using dishtowels or cloth napkins to create decorative stuff is that they come with finished edges which makes decorating the no-sew way even easier.
+What I like about using dishtowels or cloth napkins to create decorative accent pillows is that they come with finished edges which makes decorating the no-sew way even easier.

 The pre-finished edges allow you to easily add a strip of Velcro along the inside edge so that you can easily take off the cover to wash or to change the pillow for the current season (keeps things fresh looking and makes it easy to change out seasonally).